CodeYourFuture/curriculum/content/js2/blocks/response/index.md

 As a user, we interact with the elements on a web page.
 We _click_ on buttons, _input_ text, _submit_ forms etc.

 To react to an event, we can declare a function that we want to run whenever a certain event occurs.
 We call this function an **event handler**.
-In the example below, we call this function `handleKeyup`:
+In the example below, we _name_ this function `handleKeyup`:

 ```js {linenos=table, hl_lines=["3"] linenostart=1}
 const input = document.querySelector("input");